 IN8bio to present at Bio CEO & Investor Conference and Next Generation CAR-TCR Summit

 NEW YORK, Feb.
-10, 2022 (GLOBE NEWSWIRE) -- IN8bio, Inc. (Nasdaq: INAB), a clinical-stage gamma-delta T cell therapies biopharmaceutical company today announced that Company executives will be presenting at the following events:
+10, 2022 (GLOBE NEWSWIRE) -- IN8bio, Inc. ( INAB), a clinical-stage gamma-delta T cell therapies biopharmaceutical company today announced that Company executives will be presenting at the following events:

 - BIO CEO & Investor Conference, February 14 - 17, 2022